 Imagine my surprise when we spent over 5 hours discovering everything related to the history of technology in the Czech Republic.
 Had hunger not gotten a hold of us, I’m sure we could have stayed longer.
 The Technické Muzeum is spread out over 6 floors, including 3 below ground.
 Deceptively small from the outside, it is a mecca for, not just techno geeks, but everybody.
 This post is image heavy, so be warned :-).

 National Technical Museum Visit: Something for everyone

-We did quite a bit of Prague sightseeing, but l feel this tech museum, which has to be one of the best museums in Prague is unfortunately not on peoples radar, which is a shame.
-We might have missed it as well, but the close proximity to our AirBnB lodging (great place in Praha 7 to stay by the way) made it desirable and l was curious to see the old motorcycles.
+We did quite a bit of Prague sightseeing, but l feel this tech museum, which has to be one of the best museums in Prague is unfortunately not on people’s radar, which is a shame.
+We might have missed it as well, but the close proximity to our rental lodging (a great place in Praha 7 to stay by the way) made it desirable and l was curious to see the old motorcycles.

 Tech Museum Prague: a little history

 The Nadroni Technicke Muzeum was established in 1908.
 The first collections came from the professional engineering school which dates back to 1717.
 It is the largest museum dedicated to preserving the history of technology in the Czech Republic from the second half of the 19th century and after.
 I definitely recommend picking up a map upon entrance and then starting from your major interest and working backwards which is what we should have done.
 We were running out of time by the time we got to the transport section after having spent so much time in the exhibitions that were not as exciting to us.

 I am going to highlight what we loved most about the tech museum.
 In addition to these, there were sections such as the ones below that we checked out briefly.

 - Chemistry around us.
 This had works of famous Czech chemists like Otto Wichterle, the inventor of soft contact lenses who won a Nobel prize for his work in 1959.
 As a pharmacist, it was interesting seeing his “lab”.